 Priority Action Summary Status Implement best practice planning systems which consistently achieve Local Government Performance Reporting Framework targets Undertake the major stormwater renewal projects program Designs are almost complete allowing for tendering and construction in Q3.
-Designs are almost complete allowing for tendering and construction in Q3.
-Investigate the development of a municipal wide developer contributions plan for application to new development across the city Investigate the development across the circles and fully of a municipal wide implement the Trapeze's oftware system into the development across the city.
-Trapeze has been successfully rolled out to all team members.
+Designs are almost complete allowing for tendering and construction in Q3. • Investigate the development of a municipal wide developer contributions plan for application to new development across the city Review statutory planning permit processes and fully implement the "Trapeze" software system into the department Trapeze has been successfully rolled out to all team members.
 The next step is reconfiguring the Property and Rating system which is to be rolled out by the beginning of 2018.
-This will be followed by a fully electronic application process in March 2018.
+This will be followed by a fully electronic application process in March 2018. •